Last Updated on by Karl

 LinkedIn Learning is a subscription-based service, which, in my view, is the ideal pricing structure for a platform that’s made for mass video consumption.

-For $29.99 per month (only $20.10 per month if you sign up for the annual payment option) you get access to absolutely every single piece of content the platform has to offer, along with a subscription to LinkedIn Premium.
+For $29.99 per month (only $20.10 per month if you sign up for the annual payment option) you get unlimited access to absolutely every single piece of content LinkedIn Learning has to offer, along with a subscription to LinkedIn Premium.

 $29.99 per month.
 That’s a dollar per day.